Skip to content

 Name Type Description

-Data hashtable Contains the Message, an optional Path to broadcast back onto, and an optional ClientId to only broadcast back to
+Data hashtable Contains the Message, and an optional Path/ClientId/Group to broadcast back to

-Endpoint hashtable Contains the Address and Protocol of the endpoint being hit - such as "pode.example.com" or "127.0.0.2", or WS or WSS for the Protocol
+Endpoint hashtable Contains the Address/Protocol of the endpoint being hit - such as "pode.example.com"/"127.0.0.2", or WS/WSS for the Protocol

 Lockable hashtable A synchronized hashtable that can be used with Lock-PodeObject